hoangquochung1110/hlogs/content/database-index.md

 ### Pros
 There're two major pros that B+tree offers:

-- Minimizing I/O operations which is real deal since I/O accesses are expensive.
-A reason for this advantage:
+- Minimizing I/O operations:

     * Reduced height: B+Tree has quite large [branching factor](https://en.wikipedia.org/wiki/Branching_factor) which makes the tree fat and short.
 The figure below illustrates a B+Tree with height of 2.
-As we can see nodes are spread out, it takes fewer nodes, less disk-access to traverse down to a leaf.
+As we can see nodes are spread out, it takes fewer nodes to traverse down to a leaf.
+The cost of looking up a single value is the height of the tree + 1 for the random access to the table

 - Scalability: